bonsai-rx/docs/README.md

 Enable site search? [y/n] (y): y
 Enable PDF? [y/n] (y): n
 ```
-4) This creates a docfx.json file in the "docs" folder that hosts the configuration options for the website.
+This creates a docfx.json file in the "docs" folder that hosts the configuration options for the website.
 From here on out we just need to make a few tweaks to the configuration as well as copy over some files.

-5) In the "docs" folder, create these folders
+4) In the "docs" folder, create these folders.
-articles - this will host markdown files for various articles
+* articles - this will host markdown files for various articles
-images - this will host images for the website
+* images - this will host images for the website
-workflows - this will host .bonsai files for example workflows.
+* workflows - this will host .bonsai files for example workflows.

-6) Copy over these files from a repo that has been recently updated (for instance https://bonsai-rx.org/machinelearning/), and place them in the root folder of the repo.
+5) Copy over these files from a repo that has been recently updated (for instance https://bonsai-rx.org/machinelearning/), and place them in the root folder of the repo.
 Amend the files as necessary

 * .github folder - this includes a workflows/docs.yml file that is a Github Actions workflow recipe to build the docfx website.
 If one already exists, make sure that it is updated to the latest version and change the package name parameters